DiletantX/getTheCat/ReadMe.md

 # GetTheCat

+Do you want cats out of your garden automatically with AI and notification to your mobile (with photo of the intruder)?
+Then continue reading!

 ## Introduction
 For those who have a garden or any piece of land, cats making toilet there is a known problem.
 This problem has a lot of solutions which don't work, including the ones which I checked myself: